daneroo/docker-signal/README.md

 The example signal handler code in `src/loop.py` demonstrates how one might handle trapping the SIGTERM signal to terminate our runloop correctly.

+The example in `src/loop.sh` does something similar for a bash script.

 When running with fig:

     fig build